-Prerequisite: Agriculture, Food & Natural Resources (or teacher permission) Special Note: Class fee estimate \$35.00.
-Membership to the National FFA

-Organization is an additional fee of \$30.00.
+Prerequisite: Agriculture, Food & Natural Resources (or teacher permission) Special Note: Class fee estimate \$25.00.
+Membership to the National FFA Organization is an additional fee of \$30.00.
 This will count as a science credit, but will not take the place of a Biology credit.

-MECHANICAL PRINCIPLES 1841 1 vear 1 credit Recommended for junior students who are looking to advance in the Purpose: pathway of agricultural education.
-Students will engage in the engineering principles utilized in animal and Content: plant production systems.
-Topics include: Electrical theory and wiring Hydraulic and pneumatic theory Metallurgy of hot and cold metals Small air-cooled engine repair and maintenance Concrete construction Safety, recordkeeping, communication and leadership skills Prerequisite: A third year member with any previous agriculture courses (or teacher permission).
+MECHANICAL PRINCIPLES 1841 1 year 1 credit Purpose: Recommended for junior students who are looking to advance in the pathway of agricultural education.

+Content: Students will engage in the engineering principles utilized in animal and plant production systems.
+Topics include electrical theory and wiring of agricultural and environmental systems, along with metallurgy of sheet metal fabrication.
+Furthermore, learners will engage in hydraulics, small air-cooled engine repair and maintenance, construction, concrete and plumbing.
+Throughout the course, students will learn critical components of site and personal safety along with recordkeeping, communication and leadership skills.

+Prerequisite: A third year member with any previous agriculture courses (or teacher permission).

-Special note: Class fee estimate \$40.00.
+Special Note: Class fee estimate \$25.00.
 Membership to the National FFA Organization is an additional fee of \$30.00.

-BUSINESS MANAGEMENT IN AGRICULTURE 18391 year1 creditPurpose:Recommended for senior students who are looking to advance in the pathway of agricultural education.1
+BUSINESS MANAGEMENT IN AGRICULTURE 1839 1 year 1 credit Purpose: Recommended for senior students who are looking to advance in the pathway of agricultural education.

-- Content: In order to learn the components of agricultural business, students will: - Develop a business plan with financial reports and goals - Apply marketing and sales techniques - Identify business structures - Learn about leadership, and management styles and skills - Apply concepts of ethics and professionalism used in the industry - Demonstrate recordkeeping, communication and leadership skills - Complete a shop-based project - Prerequisite: A fourth year member with any previous agriculture courses (or teacher permission)

-Special note: Class fee estimate \$35.00, which includes membership fees for FFA.
+Content: Students will learn the components of agricultural business by developing a business plan, applying marketing and sales techniques, and identifying business structures.
+Students will learn about leadership and management styles and the impact they have on business.
+Students will learn that agro-security, finance, career development, and human resources are important components of business management.
+Specific units will include: structuring business, developing a business plan, agricultural marketing, sales and customer service, purchasing and inventory, agro-security and bio-security, business regulations and law, career development and human resources and business leadership.
+Prerequisite: A fourth year member with any previous agriculture courses (or teacher permission) Special Note: Class fee estimate \$15.00.
+Membership to the National FFA Organization is an additional fee of \$30.00.
 AGRICULTURAL CAPSTONE 1840 1 year 1 credit Purpose: Recommended for senior students who have a planned supervised agricultural experience (SAE).
 This course gives the students the option to complete their SAE during or after school hours.
 The student will be required to work a minimum of 450 hours and keep detailed records on the online AET record keeping system for a class grade.
 Seniors who are currently taking all of the required courses to meet graduation requirements will be given permission to leave school up to a half day to work on their SAE.

 Prerequisite: Concurrent enrollment in Business Management in Agriculture.
-Must also be a fourth-year member.
+Must also be a fourth year member.

-Special note: No class fee

-INTRODUCTION TO 2-DIMENSIONAL ART 1109 1 semester 1⁄2 credit Purpose: Introduction to Two-Dimensional Art is a semester course based on the Ohio Academic Standards for Visual Art.
+Special Note: No class fee ART INTRODUCTION TO 2-DIMENSIONAL ART 1109 1 semester 1/2 credit Purpose: Introduction to Two-Dimensional Art is a semester course based on the Ohio Academic Standards for Visual Art.
 Students taking this course engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and art production.
 Students will be given the opportunity to develop their skills and abilities using various media.
-Content: Students will work with art media such as graphite pencils, colored
+Content: Students will work with art media such as graphite pencils, colored pencils, ink, tempera paint, oil pastels, chalk pastels, and charcoal.
+Students will make informed judgments about artwork using the Elements and Principles of Design.
+Students will create two-dimensional works of art, reflect upon the outcomes, and revise their work; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.